Contents

 Orientation.unlockAllOrientations()

 I think this is enough to know about the library, now let’s move towards the example.
-In this example, we are going to see 7 buttons on the screen in which 2 buttons will be used to get the orientation and specific orientation of the device at any time and 5 buttons to set the preferred orientation.
+In this example, we are going to see 7 buttons on the screen of which 2 buttons will be used to get the orientation and specific orientation of the device at any time and 5 buttons to set the preferred orientation.

 We have also added orientation listeners for the screen so that the current orientation of the device will be visible on the screen.